philippaornell/devops-course/contributions/presentation/slarse-pornell/presentation.md

-# Introduction

-## How to measure test suite awesomeness?

-* Code coverage

-* Fault detection rate

-    - Mutation testing

-* Is that enough?

-# Performance measures
+# What makes a good test suite?

 ## Code coverage

+* Purpose

+    - Check which parts of production code have been executed

 * Pros

     - Automated

+    - Fast

     - Percentages are nice

-    - Good at indicating what has not been tested
+    - Code not covered $\implies$ code not tested

 * Cons

-    - Poor at indicating what has been _tested_
+    - Code covered $\not \Rightarrow$ code tested

-    - False sense of security
+    - False sense of security?

 ## Mutation testing

-* Concept
+* Purpose

-    - Slightly change production code (mutate)

-    - Check if test suite discovers mutation
+    - Check if tests observe incorrect states

 * Pros